Azure/azure-quickstart-templates/201-reserved-ip/Readme.md

 Three parameters are needed in support of the "previously existing Reserved IP" use case:

-1. Existing\_RIP\_SubID - subscription ID of the subscription with the previously existing Reserved IP
+1. existingRIPSubId - subscription ID of the subscription with the previously existing Reserved IP
-2. Existing\_RIP\_Resource\_Group\_Name - name of the resource group with the previously existing Reserved IP
+2. existingRIPResourceGroupName - name of the resource group with the previously existing Reserved IP
-3. Existing\_RIP\_Name - name of the previously existing Reserved IP
+3. existingRIPName - name of the previously existing Reserved IP

+# How to Create 'Existing' Reserved IP

+1. Create a resource group (or use an existing one)

+`New-AzureResourceGroup -Name ExistingReservedIP -Location 'West US'`

+2. Create a statically allocated PIP in that RG

+`New-AzurePublicIpAddress -ResourceGroupName ExistingReservedIPRG -Name goliveRIP -Location 'West US'`

+This step is mandatory for the template to work as designed.

 Click the button below to deploy